TianweiAliceZhao/Language-Models-as-Cultural-Mirrors-Can-LLMs-Authentically-Simulate-Global-Value-Orientations-/README.md

 ## Folder Structure

 ### Data
-Contains raw and processed datasets used for cultural value assessments, including model responses, country benchmarks from GLOBE, and model metadata.
+Contains raw and processed datasets used for cultural value assessments, including model responses and country benchmarks from GLOBE.

 ### Code
-Includes Google Colab code for data cleaning, analysis, model querying, scoring mechanisms, and cultural alignment evaluations.
+Includes Python code for model querying and data manipulation.

 ### Questionnaires and Prompts
 Stores the standardized value orientation surveys and prompt templates used to elicit responses from different LLMs, aligned with GLOBE dimensions.